 REAR ADMIRAL Paul Lacy joined the Pacific Fleet Submarine Memorial Association as a board member during the 1980s and has served in many capacities including President.
-ADM Lacy’s devotion to the submarine force is long and impressive.
+Admiral Lacy’s devotion to the submarine force is long and impressive.
 He was the Commanding Officer of the USS Ethan Allen (SSBN-608), which fired the only missile ever launched with a live nuclear warhead.
-ADM Lacy and his late wife, Kay, began the educational endowment for the Bowfin Scholarship fund.
+Admiral Lacy and his late wife, Kay, began the educational endowment for the Bowfin Scholarship fund.

 REAR ADMIRAL John M. Barrett entered the Naval Academy in 1938 and served our nation for 39 years as an aviator and in the submarine force.
-ADM Barrett was authorized to wear both, aviator wings and submarine dolphins on his uniform.
+Admiral Barrett was authorized to wear both, aviator wings and submarine dolphins on his uniform.
 During his career, which included aviation and submarines, he was a major player in developing the successful Polaris/Poseidon/Trident submarine missile systems.
-He retired as a two star admiral in 1977.
+He retired as a two-star admiral in 1977.
 He was one of the founders of the Pacific Fleet Submarine Memorial Association, and was instrumental in raising funds as well as creating the waterfront memorial.
 The Submarine Waterfront Memorial at Bowfin Park honors the 52 submarines and over 3,500 officers and crew lost in WWII.

 REAR ADMIRAL Alvey Wright is a graduate of the University of Virginia, U.S. Naval Academy, Massachusetts Institute of Technology, and Harvard Business School.
-During ADM Wright’s 36 ½ years serving the Navy he was Technical Director of the Navy’s foremost ship and aeronautics research and development laboratory.
-He retired as a two star admiral.
-ADM Wright was a founder of the Pacific Fleet Submarine Memorial Association and the first Chairman of the Board of Directors.
+During Admiral Wright’s 36 ½ years serving the Navy, he was Technical Director of the Navy’s foremost ship and aeronautics research and development laboratory.
+Admiral Wright was a founder of the Pacific Fleet Submarine Memorial Association and the first Chairman of the Board of Directors.
 While serving as the Hawaii Chief of Staff for Senator Inouye, he was instrumental in obtaining USS Bowfin as a Submarine Memorial through the Navy’s Ship Donor Program.

 REAR ADMIRAL F.P.
-“Gus” Gustavson is a graduate of the U.S. Naval Academy.
-He served 30 years as a naval officer in the Submarine Force, commanding the USS Aspro (SSN-648), Submarine Squadron SIXTEEN and Submarine Group FIVE.
+“Gus” Gustavson graduated from the U.S. Naval Academy in 1965.
+He served more than 30 years as a Naval Officer in the Submarine Force, commanding the USS Aspro (SSN-648), Submarine Squadron SIXTEEN in Holy Loch, Scotland and Submarine Group FIVE in San Diego.
+Ashore, he served as the Pacific Submarine Force Prospective Commanding Officer Instructor and as the Deputy Commander for the Attack Submarine Division for the Chief of Naval Operations.
 He served 13 years as the Chairman of the Board of Directors of the Pacific Fleet Submarine Memorial Association and was instrumental in establishing the educational endowment that will fund Bowfin Scholarships in perpetuity.

 CAPTAIN Francis “Bud” Cooper attended the U. S. Naval Academy, the Missouri School of Mines and Metallurgy, and the Industrial College of the Armed Forces.
 He served 28 years as a Naval Officer.
 A founder of the Pacific Fleet Submarine Memorial Association, he was the first Bowfin Park engineer.
 He designed the mooring arrangement and placement of the USS Bowfin in her berth.
 He also provided numerous innovative contributions in the formative years of Bowfin Park.

 CAPTAIN Alexander K. Tyree was the fourth and last wartime Commanding Officer of USS Bowfin, war patrols six through nine.
-Taking Bowfin into the Sea of Japan through the minefields in Tsushima Straight in June 1945, he literally finished “sweeping” the seas for the war’s end.
+Taking Bowfin into the Sea of Japan through the minefields in Tsushima Strait in June 1945, he literally finished “sweeping” the seas for the war’s end.
 He graduated from the Naval Academy in 1936 and was one of the youngest submarine commanders in the Navy during WWII.
-Tyree served 30 years in the Navy before he retired and received a master’s degree in math education from Duke University.
+Captain Tyree served 30 years in the Navy before he retired and received a master’s degree in math education from Duke University.
 He went on to teach at Mary Washington College from 1967-1979.
 CaptainTyree is always remembered at Bowfin as being a strong and determined commander who served the crew of the Bowfin well.

 Mr. Richard DeCoster was a Bowfin crewmember aboard her last patrol and was on the crew that decommissioned her after WWII.
-He completed his navy career as a Ship’s Cook and then transitioned to Pan American where he completed a second career as an airline chef.
+He completed his navy career as a Ship’s Cook and then transitioned to Pan American Airlines where he completed a second career as an airline chef.
 He was one of many who initially volunteered to help prepare the USS Bowfin for use as a submarine museum ship and was instrumental in many decisions on her present location and condition.